South American leaders rally behind Argentina over debt

 If the deadlock persists, U.S. District Judge Thomas Griesa will prevent Argentina from making the July 30 deadline for a coupon payment on exchanged bonds.
 A default would hurt Argentina, which is already in recession and grappling with dwindling foreign reserves and soaring inflation.

-Argentina has been cut off from international credit markets since its 2002 default on $100 billion (£59.10 billion), which plunged millions of Argentines into poverty.
+Argentina has been cut off from international credit markets since its 2002 default on $100 billion, which plunged millions of Argentines into poverty.

 For many years, the country refused to negotiate with the holdouts who bought its distressed debt on the cheap, slamming them as "vultures" picking over the carcass of its default.